 It was with profound sadness that we announced the death of Richard A. Bloch from heart failure on July 21, 2004.
 He had been the inspiration and champion of cancer patients since winning the battle over lung cancer in 1980.
+His wife, Annette, who was by his side throughout his fight with cancer and with the development of the foundation, passed away July 17, 2021.

 On his flight home in 1980 after his doctor declared him cancer free, Dick decided to dedicate the rest of his life to helping people with cancer.
 The big questions were where and how.
 Well, we now know the answers.
 As you search through our website you will find resources of inspiration and hope in the many articles he and his wife, Annette, wrote for Coping Magazine and other publications.
 In the links to PDQ at the National Cancer Institute you will be able to see the project that he helped develop for the Internet.
 You may call the Bloch Cancer Hot Line, 800-433-0464,and ask to speak to a cancer survivor of your type of cancer or request free copies of the books, Fighting Cancer, Cancer…there’s hope, or Guide for Cancer Supporters.
 As you read through the books you will see and feel his spirit as he encourages you to fight.
-You can access www.blastcancer.org, to view his passion for mandatory second opinions.
+Dick was a passionate advocate for mandatory second opinions.
 You will see the list of multidisciplinary second opinions facilities that he wanted available to all cancer patients.
 Dick Bloch was a successful business man but he measured his success as a human being by the cards and letters he received from cancer patients and their families.
 They were his treasures.
 He loved taking them home to share with Annette and their family.
 When asked how he should be introduced at any function the hosts assumed he would want to be known as the co-founder of H & R Block, but they were wrong.
 He would say, “Dick Bloch – cancer survivor.”
 He would then start his speech by saying, “Welcome to the wonderful world of hope.”

 Below is the final article he wrote along with his wife, Annette.
 It was one of his fundamental beliefs that a positive mental attitude was an integral part of treatment.
 He always felt that negative comments about this issue only hurt the cancer patient.